 "Being persistent and patient, no, really PERSISTENT AND PATIENT...could be a month of dedicated time to allow the infant/child to own 1 skill."

-"Making all therapy functional so parents can tweak their support/hand placement and positioning for: play, feeding and diaper changing."
+"Making all therapy functional so parents can tweak their support/hand placement and positioning for: p. diaper changing."